Steve Cook's importance to the AFC Bournemouth backline continues to grow seven years after he first joined the club.

 Bournemouth’s number three then started the 2016/17 campaign as he left off, retaining his place in the starting line-up and scoring in the remarkable 6-1 victory over Hull City and the breathtaking 4-3 win against Premier League giants Liverpool.

-Cook ended the season with the most clearances out of any other Premier League defender, and the most headed clearances of any top flight player too - which helped him secure the Bournemouth Echo Micky Cave Player of the Season for 2016/17 as well as the club's Goal of the Season 2016/17 for his strike against Liverpool.
+Cook ended the season having played every Premier League minute, with the most clearances out of any other defender in the division, and the most headed clearances of any top flight player too - which helped him secure the Bournemouth Echo Micky Cave Player of the Season for 2016/17 as well as the club's Goal of the Season 2016/17 for his strike against Liverpool.

 SPONSORED BY: Yates